krishauser/reem/docs/gettingstarted.rst

 Congratulations!
 You have successfully installed and ran Redis.
 Shutdown the Redis server (issue the ``shutdown`` command in the cli) and exit the cli.

 Installing ReJSON
 *****************
 `ReJSON <https://oss.redislabs.com/redisjson/>`_ is a third party module that introduces a JSON datatype to Redis.
-REEM relies on it extensively
+REEM relies on it extensively.
+Its build instructions have been changing recently, so please read the official documentation for the most up-to-date instructions.

-Starting from inside the ``rejson-server`` folder, continuing from the Redis installation script
+Starting from inside the ``rejson-server`` folder, continuing from the Redis installation script, the following will build ReJSON from source.

-The following will
-build ReJSON from source.

 .. code-block:: bash